factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/factoryfx3/RecordApi.md

 }
 ```
 * API Advantages
-  * new Dependencies must only be declared once instead of 2 times
+  * New dependencies must only be declared once instead of 2 times
-  * no Translation between Attribute types.
-String vs StringAttribute
+  * No translation between Attribute types.
+String <=> StringAttribute
-  * immutable by default, no extra association in the constructor for each dependency
+  * Immutable by default, no extra association in the constructor for each dependency
   * Adding new Dependencies is much easier. (just one change in the record)

 * Performance
-  * equals should be a lot faster with records instead of the old solution that used reflection
+  * Equals should be a lot faster with records instead of the old solution that used reflection

 * Memory
-  * Old System had high memory consumption because for every attribute an additional attributeobject was created.
+  * Old system had high memory consumption because for every attribute an additional attributeobject was created.

 ## Risks and Assumptions

 * Record is a java preview feature and can change (unlikely)
-* compatibility, possible to supports both APIs?
+* Compatibility, possible to supports both APIs?
-* confusion between different API
+* If the old api is preserved this can lead to confusion between old and new api

-## Dependencies
+## Record
+Advantages of records
+* Records are immutable
+    * Java classes can also be immutable, but they require additional boilerplate.
+Using Records reduce the necessary boilerplate code.
+* Records implements equals as default
+    * Improved performance compared to an implementation using reflection.

+Disadvantages of records
+* Records are immutable
+  * This is problematic for data editing in the gui.
+It's no longer possible to support 2 way binding in the richtclient.
+That means if you set a value programmatically, the GUI does no update.
+This is not too bad because in most cases the user edits the data.